 The Workforce Investment Act creates a comprehensive workforce development system that provides assistance to job seekers and employers.

 Key Principles of the Workforce Investment Act System

-- Streamline services through better integration in the CareerSource centers.
+- Streamline services through better integration in the CareerSource Florida centers.
 Programs and providers co-locate and coordinate activities and information so that the system as a whole is readily accessible for individuals and businesses.
 Empower individuals through information, guidance, and support, as well as, customer choice in the selection of training providers through the use of Individual Training Accounts.

-- Universal access to the CareerSource system and to core employment-related services, such as information about job vacancies, career options, student financial aid, etc.
+- Universal access to the CareerSource Florida network and to core employment-related services, such as information about job vacancies, career options, student financial aid, etc.

 - Increased accountability for educational achievement and employment-related outcomes to measure improvements of the quality of the workforce.